 One of the biggest challenges for software programmers is incompatible operating systems.
-A program they write for PC isn't going to work on a Mac or a Blu-ray player.
+A program they write for PC isn't necessarily going to work on a Mac or a Blu-ray player.

 That's why some software is designed for programmers to write one program and run it on any system.
-The most widespread of these cross-platform systems is Java.
+One of the most common cross-platform systems is Java.

 And you can't ignore that it's installed on an estimated 3 billion gadgets - including most new PCs you buy.
 Macs no longer have it installed by default.

 Unfortunately, hackers have had a good few years picking apart Java for its security flaws.
-Important: if you're running an older, out of date version of Java, your computer is in serious danger.
+Please note: if you're running an older, out of date version of Java, your computer is in serious danger.